 It was 1986.
-I had just signed my very first teaching contract… to teach 6th grade at a junior high school.
+I had just signed my very first teaching contract…to teach 6th grade at a junior high school.
 My salary for the year was $14,500.
 (I’m not joking… I figured I could lose a few pounds anyway…) But I was going to have my OWN class!
 I was so excited I could hardly see straight.
 I envisioned attentive students in their neat rows of desks, absorbing every word of my flawless lessons.
-I could see it clearly.
-I was ready.
+I could see it clearly and I was ready.
 Bring it on.

 Little did I know at the time, but the new teacher got the scraps.
 My room looked like it had been looted after a major riot.
 Once the other teachers came trickling in, they must have taken pity on me because somehow I managed to scrape up more desks, some books, shelves and had things halfway presentable for the first day.